Valuation Adjustment Factors

 OVG Adjustment Factors 2015 (119Kb)

-OVG Adjustment Factors 2014 (341Kb)
+OVG Adjustment Factors 2014 (486Kb)

-OVG Adjustment Factors 2013 (320Kb)
+OVG Adjustment Factors 2013 (347Kb)

 Can Adjustment Factors be Reviewed?

-Yes, there is a formal process under the Valuation of Land Act 2001 for the Valuer-General to review an Adjustment Factor.
+There is a formal process under the Valuation of Land Act 2001 for the Valuer-General to review an Adjustment Factor.

-It is important to keep in mind that an Adjustment Factor is NOT a valuation.
+It is important to keep in mind that an Adjustment Factor is not a valuation.
 It adjusts the levels of value of all properties in a locality and class.

 An application for review must be in writing and must be accompanied by a statement of the grounds for the review and relevant supporting evidence.
 It needs to be lodged with the Valuer-General within 60 days of the notice appearing in the Government Gazette.